7th District Police Station

+History

 The Chicago Police Department vacated the station in 1998.
 After extensive renovation, the red brick and limestone building became the home of the University of Illinois at Chicago Police Department.
 The renovations were done in a manner designed to uphold the historic significance of the building's architecture.
 "The building's original windows were sent to a company in Kankakee for restoration, the masonry cleaned and repaired, the roof replaced, and parapets at the top of the station rebuilt using custom-made bricks, the exact texture and color of the originals."
 In order to be handicap-accessible, the renovations included constructing a new street-level main entrance where the vehicle entrance had been, to the east of the original front doors and their six steps.

 The building is known in popular culture because the outside was used as the picture of the precinct house in the opening and closing credits, and establishing shots of the iconic television series, Hill Street Blues.
-It is also used as the exterior of the precinct house in the television series Chicago PD, and the television series Sense8.
+It is also used as the exterior of the precinct house in the television series Chicago P.D., and the television series Sense8.